mulesoft-labs/accelerator-knit-plugin/README.md

 ![Knit Intro](knit-intro.png)

-Written by Austin Lehman
+Original source written by Austin Lehman

 Knit is a Maven plugin that generates documentation from source code comments in DataWeave files.

 Here's how it works.
-You write comments like this in your dwl files.
+You write comments like this in your dwl files:

 ```
 /**
  * Maps a color object to a result color object.
- * @p data is an input color object.
+ * @param data is an input color object.
- * @r a result color object.
+ * @return a result color object.
  */
 fun mapColor(data) = {
 ...
 ```

-Then you add the plugin to your pom like this.
+You add the plugin to your pom like this:

 ```
 <plugin>
-    <groupId>io.github.rsv-code</groupId>
+    <groupId>org.mule.tools.maven</groupId>
     <artifactId>knit-maven-plugin</artifactId>
-    <version>1.0.10</version>
+    <version>2.0.0</version>
     <executions>
         <execution>
             <goals>